RiyaChristi/RiyaChristi/README.md

 # 👩‍💻 Riya Christi - Analytics Portfolio

 ## 🌟 About Me
 Hi, I'm **Riya Christi**!

-I am a **Business Insights and Data Analytics professional** .
-I'm a dynamic and results-oriented analyst with a fervent enthusiasm for pushing the boundaries of technology.
+I'm a dynamic and results-oriented **Business and Data Analyst** with a fervent enthusiasm for pushing the boundaries of technology.
 With a solid foundation in coding and knack for problem-solving, I'm on a mission to combine my technical expertise with a deep understanding of data analytics to unlock new opportunities for business growth.
 With a background in Information Technology, combined with my passion for data-driven decision-making, I am equipped with the skills and knowledge to thrive in the field of analytics.
 I am excited to leverage my skills to contribute to impactful projects and drive organizational success.

 With a strong foundation in data analytics and business intelligence, I excel at identifying patterns, interpreting trends, and delivering actionable insights.
 Whether collaborating in a team or working independently, I am driven by the challenge of finding innovative solutions through data.
 In my free time, I enjoy exploring emerging technologies and honing my technical skills.
 I am always eager to take on new challenges and expand my expertise in the ever-evolving world of analytics.